camillefrayssinhes/thepandassurfers.github.io/index.md

 ### What the Data Says?

 The original <a href="https://dl.acm.org/doi/10.1145/3437963.3441760"> Quotebank data set </a> consists of 178 million speaker-attributed quotations that were extracted from 196 million English news articles crawled from over 377 thousand web domains between August 2008 and April 2020.
-This **extensive** data set does not enable us to directly investigate the reciprocal relationships between the fluctuations of the Apple stock market and media coverage related to this company.
-Instead, in order to have a great preview of **Apple mentions** in the media, we filter out any quotes that are not related to the company, the products or its direction board.
+This extensive data set does not enable us to directly investigate the reciprocal relationships between the fluctuations of the Apple stock market and media coverage related to this company.
+Instead, in order to have a great preview of **Apple mentions in the media**, we filter out any quotes that are not related to the company, the products or its direction board.
 We will then analyse to what extent Apple is mentioned according to time in the media, who are the speakers talking about this company and the way they are talking about it.

-Let's take a look at the filtered Quotebank dataset, which only describes Apple related quote.
+We have a look at the daily number of quotes related to Apple between 2008 and 2020.
 We highlight in red the yearly top 2% of days with the most quotes.
-We can already observe some patterns, that will be further dissected in the next sections.
+We can already make a few interesting observations.
+Indeed, we can observe some patterns, that will be further dissected in the next sections.
 For example we observe a yearly spike in September when the new iPhone is released, or in June with the yearly developer conference.
 Most importantly **the highest spike the 6th October 2011 is related to Steve Jobs death**, which was widely covered in the media.

 <a id='quotesplot'></a>